 You may use Darktable for advanced color correction and some basic picture editing.
 The photo editor has a module for removing stains, creating different irregularly shaped areas, as well as a possibility of cloning.

-The main distinctive feature of this program is that it positions itself as a free Apple Aperture and Lightroom alternative, having the open source code.
+The main distinctive feature of this program is that it positions itself as a free Apple Aperture and Adobe LR alternative, having the open source code.
 This means that anyone can add new features and capabilities to the program.

 The interface of Darktable is simple, it is designed in such a way that even a beginner would be comfortable using it.
 There is nothing excessive in it.